RedboxTrb/MedicalDR_QF/README.md

 ## License

-This project is licensed under the MIT License © 2025 Kushal Gajjar.
+This project is licensed under the MIT License ©.
 See the [LICENSE](LICENSE) file for the full license text.